herzogdemeuron/rhyton/README.md

 # rhyton
-Organize the storage and display of data derived from Rhino geometry.
+Core library for handling the organization, storage and display data derived from Rhino geometry.
+This repo does not contain any buttons itself, but provides ready-made functions that can be usedby buttons in extensions like BIMlight or SUNlight.